hgongloff/C-Animals/README.md

 # C-Animals
-I basic 20 questions style game where the computer tries to guess what animal you are thinking of
+I basic 20 questions style game where the computer tries to guess what animal you are thinking of by using machine learning
 ## What is this?
-This program simulates a game similar to 20 questions where the computer will ask the user a series of yes/no questions to try and figure out what animal the user is thinking of.
-At the start the only animal the computer knows is dog.
+This program simulates a game similar to 20 questions.
+Where the computer will ask the user a series of yes/no questions to try and figure out what animal the user is thinking of.
+At the start, the only animal the computer knows is dog.
 So the first question it will ask is "is it a dog?".
 If the user answered yes then the computer wins.
-However if the user answered no then the computer will ask what animal the user was thinking of and ask for a yes/no question that can differentiate a dog and whatever animal the user thought of.
+However if the user answered no then the computer will ask what animal the user was thinking of.
+It will then ask for a yes/no question that can differentiate a dog and whatever animal the user thought of.
 The computer will then learn this and store the new questions in a binary tree data structure.
 The game will continue on and on like this until the user either quits or the computer correctly guesses what animal they were thinking of.

 ## Example Output